Travis

 - bundle exec rake builddoc

-When one of the build commands returns a non-zero exit code, the Travis CI build runs the subsequent commands as well and accumulates the build result.
+When one of the build commands returns a non-zero exit code, the Travis CI build runs the subsequent commands and accumulates the build result.

-In the example above, if bundle exec rake build returns an exit code of 1, the following command bundle exec rake builddoc is still run, but the build will result in a failure.
+In the example above, if bundle exec rake build returns an exit code of “1”.
+Thus, the following command, bundle exec rake build doc, still runs, but the build will fail.

 If your first step is to run unit tests, followed by integration tests, you may still want to see if the integration tests succeed when the unit tests fail.

-You can change this behavior by using a little bit of shell magic to run all commands subsequently but still have the build fail when the first command returns a non-zero exit code.
-Here’s the snippet for your .travis.yml
+Change this behavior by using shell magic to run all commands subsequently, but the build still fails when the first command returns a non-zero exit code.
+Here’s the snippet for your .travis.yml file:

 script: bundle exec rake build && bundle exec rake builddoc

-This example (note the &&) fails immediately when bundle exec rake build fails.
+The example above fails immediately when bundle exec rake build fails.
+Note the &&

 Complex Build Commands #

-Consider a scenario where you want to run more complex test scenarios, but only for builds that aren’t coming from pull requests.
-A shell script might be:
+Consider a scenario where you want to run more complex test scenarios but only for builds that aren’t coming from pull requests.
+In such case, a shell script might look like the following:

 #!/bin/bash